Glasspham/DB-GTVTHCM/Final_Exam/readme.md

 # Question.27:

-Which SQL is used for delete data of the Product relation
+Which SQL is used for delete data of the Product relation.

 a.
 UPDATE FROM `Product` ...

 b.
 DELETE FROM `Product` ...

 c.
 DROP FROM `Product` ...

 d.
 REMOVE FROM `Product` ...

 # Question.28:

 Database 03 - Ware House Management Database.

 SQL:

 ```sh